SonmezYigithan/Portfolio/README.md

 #### We used ARFoundation package for the AR framework.

 ### I was responsible for
-* Rhythm Game Inspired Enemy Fighting Mechanic</ul>
+* Rhythm Game Inspired Enemy Fighting Mechanic
 * Some Animations
 * UI Menu Design